Onsite Identification and Verification System

-The Onsite Identification and Verification System (OIVS) is a mobile technology device used by Bangladesh's elite security force, the Rapid Action Battalion (RAB), to instantly identify and verify information about suspects and criminals in the field.
+The Onsite Identification and Verification System (OIVS) is a mobile technology device used by Bangladesh's elite security force, the Rapid Action Battalion (RAB), to instantly identify and verify information about suspects and criminals on field.

 Background

 Prior to OIVS, when RAB arrested suspects, officers had to transport them to the nearest RAB office to manually look up their fingerprints, national IDs, and other information in databases to identify them.

 Technology

 OIVS consists of a portable, smartphone-like device that can be operated anywhere through an internet connection.
 By inputting a suspect's fingerprint, national ID number, or date of birth into the OIVS device, officers can instantly pull up identification information and criminal history from connected government databases.

 The system currently connects to Bangladesh's National ID, passport, criminal records, and prison records databases.
 More databases such as driving licenses may be integrated in the future.

 The software for the device was made in Bangladesh, and the hardware were imported from abroad.